To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Midwest Life Metal Crate Pricing:

-Plastic dog crates are also not the most attractive kennel option, however they’re great for dogs that like a little more privacy and seclusion when they sleep.
-But, they’re not as well-ventilated or as easy to clean as the wire crate.
+Plastic dog crates are also not the most attractive kennel option.
+However, it’s great for dogs that like a little more privacy and seclusion when they sleep.
+But, it’s not as well-ventilated or as easy to clean as the wire crate.

-Plastic crates have a cozy vibe and are difficult for dogs to escape from.
+Plastic crates have a cozy vibe and are difficult to escape.
 Plastic crates are also great for air travel and are easy to store when they’re not in use (the top half comes off so you can easily stack the two halves).

 Best Plastic Dog Crate: Petmate Two Door